psychoinformatics-de/ipsy-docs/source/userdoc/index.rst

 User documentation
 ******************
 Welcome to Medusa!
-The Medusa cluster is a Debian Linux based computational cluster with (as of December 2013) one head node (medusa), one data node, and ten compute nodes (snakes).
+The Medusa cluster is a Debian Linux based computational cluster with (as of January 2014) one head node (medusa), one data node, ten compute nodes (snakes), and one backup node.

 It is important to read the documentation in order to familiarize yourself with user policies and the tools used on Medusa.